 Each order must conform to the guidelines approved by the full Council on central purchasing and the standardisation of supplies and materials.
-Standard terms and conditions for orders must be aligned within associated contracts (if applicable) and these must not be varied unless there is a valid exemption with agreement from the relevant Chief Officer and Chief Finance Officer.
+Standard terms and conditions for orders must be aligned within associated contracts (if applicable) and these must not be varied unless there is a valid exemption with without agreement from the relevant Chief Officer and the prior approval of the Chief Finance Officer must not be varied without the prior approval of the Chief Finance Officer.